A distinct “bone” division at Washington University

 Major contributors to new treatments for osteoporosis

-While the clinical practice was growing, so was the Division involvement in clinical research.
-In the early 1990s, Dr. Avioli established a Research Study Unit, which at the peak of its operations was able to manage up to a dozen industry-sponsored clinical trials (and more than 4500 encounters per annum) testing safety and efficacy of new drugs for osteoporosis.
+While the clinical practice was growing, so was the division involvement in clinical research.
+In the early 1990s, Avioli established a research study unit, which at the peak of its operations was able to manage up to a dozen industry-sponsored clinical trials (and more than 4500 encounters per annum) testing safety and efficacy of new drugs for osteoporosis.
 In the best tradition of Avioli’s philosophy, this clinical research unit also offered resources and knowledge for development of investigator-driven clinical research projects, fostering internal growth and facilitating interdisciplinary research projects.

 Through such collaborative efforts several important discoveries were made; for example, that the prevalence of celiac disease in subjects with osteoporosis is about 10-fold higher than in the general population; and that estrogen replacement therapy as well as calcium and vitamin D supplementation lead to improved alveolar bone mass and dental health.

 Within this environment, Reina Armamento-Villareal, MD, one of the latest trainees, observed that key polymorphic genetic variants of estrogen metabolizing enzymes impact on bone mass acquisition, and on the response to aromatase inhibitors in patients with breast cancer.
 Armamento-Villareal moved on to directing a bone metabolism clinic at the University of New Mexico, in Albuquerque; and more recently, joined the faculty of Baylor College of Medicine, Houston, TX.